sethdorris/chatapp/README.md

 * Browserify
 * Gulp

 You can use this application by cloning the repo.
-If you make any changes to the code you will need to run transpile the code into build format again by running the default gulp task, by typing `gulp` in the project root in terminal.
+If you make any changes to the code you will need to transpile the code into build format again by running the default gulp task, by typing `gulp` in the project root in terminal.

 To serve the application change directory to `build/server` and run `node server.js`.